stefanoturcarelli/stefanoturcarelli/README.md

 ## About Me 🚀

-- 🎓 Studying to become a Software Developer.
+- 🎓 Studying at the Manitoba Institute of Trades and Technology to become a Software Developer.
-- 💻 Currently mastering the art of code and web development.
-- 🌟 Love technology, computers, and all things geeky.

 ## My Tech Stack 💻

 - 👨‍💻 Proficient in HTML, CSS, and JavaScript.
-- 📦 Building cool stuff with React.js.
+- 📦 Building mobile apps with React.js.
-- 🤖 Embracing the power of C# and .NET.
-- 📊 Taming data with SQL Server and MySQL.
-- 🌐 Exploring the vast world of web APIs.

 ## My Goals 🎯